DreamRunnerMoshi/DreamRunnerMoshi.github.io/README.md

-# Moshiur Rahman's Resume
+# Moshiur Rahman

-Welcome to my resume repository!
-This page provides an overview of my professional experience, skills, and notable achievements.
-You can view my full resume in PDF format [here](Resume_MoshiurRahman_Single_Page.pdf).

-## About Me
-I am a **Software Engineer** with over **nine years** of experience in **full-stack development** across diverse domains and technologies.
-My expertise lies in designing, building, and optimizing scalable solutions.
-Recently, I have led multiple product launches and guided team members to improve code quality and performance.
+Software Engineer with over **ten years** of experience in **full-stack development** working in a wide range of tech stack and domains.
+Guided several team members through 4+ product launches in MVP stage at a recent experience in a high growth travel platform.
+Aside from feature implementation, guided developers to improve code quality, performance and scalability by improving code review mechanism, reducing tech debt, improving existing implementation, and increasing test coverage.

 ### Contact Information
 - **Email:** rahman.e.moshi@gmail.com